SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

 This means that the DREAM algorithm can be used to determine the parameter uncertainties.
-Unlike the hessian estimate at the minimum that is used to report uncertainties from the other fitters, the resulting uncertainty need not gaussian.
+Unlike the hessian estimate at the minimum that is used to report uncertainties from the other fitters, the resulting uncertainty need not Gaussian.
 Indeed, the resulting distribution can even be multi-modal.
 Fits to measured data using theory functions that have symmetric solutions have shown all equivalent solutions with approximately equal probability.